vamontchik/DiscordBot/README.md

 Runs a few commands, like deletion and a tic-tac-toe game.

-Invite via Discord's started invitation process and authentication.
+Invite via Discord's invitation process and authentication.